Mayor-elect announces new Facebook show to answer questions from constituents

 Mason previously served as city commissioner for Ward 6.

-Pankonin said he’s had a “tight relationship” with Vance Air Force Base so he attends every graduation, which is every three weeks.
-Pankonin also emphasized staying in touch with the community, such as going to Ambucs and Rotary.
+Pankonin said he’s had a “tight relationship” with Vance Air Force Base so he attends every graduation, which are every three weeks.
+Pankonin also emphasized staying in touch with the community, such as going to AMBUCS and Rotary.

 “If you’re not involved in those things, you really don’t get the pulse of the community,” Pankonin said.
 “You really get a sense of what people are thinking and doing because they feel more comfortable with you if you’re in their audience.”